Scan to download

 Samani continued, saying that Multicoin Capital had some concerns about the suspicious relationship between Alameda and FTX.
 While their initial collaboration was successful, Multicoin Capital conducted its own investigation, seeking opinions from other market makers, but the feedback was "very positive."

-Jain added, "Our initial concern was that the relationship between Alameda and FTX might give it an extra advantage in its market-making business, which would scare off other market makers on FTX.
-We spoke with some market makers, but they said they did not notice such an advantage."
+Jain added, "Our initial concern was that the relationship between Alameda and FTX might give them an extra advantage in their market-making business, which would scare away other market makers on FTX.
+We spoke with some market makers, but they said they hadn't noticed such an advantage."

 How Did Multicoin Capital View FTX Before the Collapse?